mal0101/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -The 18-letteronly file contains a script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.

 include capital letters as well
+-The 19-AZ file contains a script that replaces all characters A and c from input to Z and e respectively.